 1. Students will wait for their parents in the office waiting room and must be signed out.
-There is NO supervision after 3:45 pm.
-A teacher will supervise students only up to 3:45 pm (due to
+There is NO supervision after 4:00 p.m.
+A staff member will supervise students only up to 4:00 p.m. (due to faculty meetings, district meetings, UIL practices, club practices, parent conferences, tutorials, curriculum meetings, and other school responsibilities).

-- faculty meetings, district meetings, UIL practices, club practices, parent conferences, tutorials, curriculum meetings, and other school responsibilities). - 2.
-Students participating in after-school extracurricular activities or tutorials must also be picked up promptly after their practice or tutoring session.
+2. Students participating in after-school extracurricular activities or tutorials must also be picked up promptly after their practice or tutoring session.
 The teacher for the event/tutorial will supervise them and make parent contact if necessary.